yenchenchou/mle-career-path/DataStructure_Algorithm/README.md

     * go through all adjacent node if not visited

     ```bash
-    # Iterative appraoch
-    procedure bfs(G, root) is
-        let S be stack
-        label root as discovered
-        S.append(root)
-        while Q is not empty:
-            v := Q.dequeue()
-            if v is the goal then
-                return v
-            for all edges from v to w in G.adjacentEdges(v) do
-                if w is not discovered
-                Q.enqueue(w)
-    ```

-2. BFS: You start at the root node or starting position and explore the neighbors, see [Python example](https://www.educative.io/edpresso/how-to-implement-a-breadth-first-search-in-python)
-    * Iteration
-    * use quueue
-    * mark current node as visited

-    ```bash
     # Iterative
     procedure DFS_iterative(G, v) is
         let S be a stack